stacklio/stackl/docs/content/basic/installation.md

 curl -i localhost:8080/
 ```

-If you want to cleanup your Docker compose environment, you can simply run following command:
+If you want to cleanup your Docker Compose environment, you can simply run following command:

 ```sh
 docker-compose down